reetp/smeserver-letsencrypt/README.md

 Set the letsencrypt service

 This can have one of 3 states.
-Make sure you set to test until you are sure of you have everything correct to avoid overloading the service config setprop letsencypt status disabled | enabled | test
+Make sure you set to test until you are sure of you have everything correct to avoid overloading the service config setprop letsencrypt status disabled | enabled | test

 First set it to test
 config setprop letsencrypt status test

 Optional keys - (not required)

-config setprop letsencypt email (defaults to empty)
+config setprop letsencrypt email (defaults to empty)
-config setprop letsencypt keysize (defaults to 4096)
+config setprop letsencrypt keysize (defaults to 4096)

 If the licence changes before this script is updated you can specify a new licence URL: config setprop letsencrypt licence https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf